Haaga-Helia-SOF003AS3A/documentation/materials/TheoryAndExercisesMd/2mvc_thymeleaf/Github_instructions.md

 Finally you should see your project in your repository Code page.

-# Cloning your project to your computer manually (Option A)
+# Cloning your project to your computer manually

 You can clone your project from the GitHub and start making changes to it.
 After you have cloned your program you can import it to Eclipse.